-Keywords: Bayesian game; network game; potential game; team; variational inequality; payoff gradient; strict monotonicity.
+Keywords: Bayesian game; linear quadratic Gaussian game; network game; potential game; variational inequality; strict monotonicity.

-^{}I am very grateful for valuable input from Yasunori Kimura.
-I thank seminar participants at Kyoto University.
-I acknowledge financial support by Grant-in-Aid for Scientific Research (grant numbers 15K03348, 26245024).
+^{}An earlier draft of this paper was circulated under the same title in 2004.
+I am very grateful for valuable input from Yasunori Kimura.
+I thank the editor and an anonymous referee for detailed comments and suggestions.
+I also benefitted from comments of Kota Murayama and seminar participants at Kyoto University.
+I acknowledge financial support by Grant-in-Aid for Scientific Research (grant numbers 16530114, 15K03348, 26245024).